Yijiki/Cybersecurity-Lab-SIEM/docs/setup.md

 `drop-firewall` is a built-in Wazuh active response command that blocks all inbound and outbound traffic on the agent using Windows Firewall, isolating the host from the network while leaving the Wazuh agent connection intact.

-The `agent.id` value pulled from the webhook payload ensures the isolation targets the specific host that triggered the alert rather than applying broadly.
+The `agent.id` value ensures the isolation targets the specific host that triggered the alert rather than every machine.

 ---